-The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2024 Bonds.
+The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the Bonds.

-The 2024 Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Interest on and principal of the 2024 Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
-Purchasers of the 2024 Bonds will not receive physical delivery of bond certificates.
-The 2024 Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
+The Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Interest on and principal of the Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
+Purchasers of the Bonds will not receive physical delivery of bond certificates.
+The Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
 See "BOOK-ENTRY ONLY SYSTEM."

-The 2024 Bonds are being issued, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for certain developments.
-Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2024 Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
-The 2024 Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+The Bonds are being issued, when combined with other available monies, to refund certain outstanding bonds of the Corporation.
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
+The Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).

-The 2024 Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
-The 2024 Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the 2024 Bonds be payable out of any funds other than those of the Corporation pledged therefor.
+The Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
+The Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the Bonds be payable out of any funds other than those of the Corporation pledged therefor.
 The Corporation has no taxing power.

-The 2024 Bonds are offered when, as and if issued and received by the Underwriters thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
-Certain legal matters related to the 2024 Bonds will be passed upon for the Corporation by its General Counsel and for the Underwriters by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
-It is expected that the 2024 Bonds will be available for delivery in New York, New York on or about December 17, 2024.
+The Bonds are offered when, as and if issued and received by the Underwriters thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+Certain legal matters related to the Bonds will be passed upon for the Corporation by its General Counsel and for the Underwriters by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
+It is expected that the Bonds will be available for delivery in New York, New York on or about [], 2025.